 Revision is one of the most important things to be done while preparing for the UPSC exam.
 Apart from the revision of the whole syllabus that you must do, you must also revise regularly each topic that you have studied.
-You can make a schedule which works for you like you can revise the contents of a week on weekends.
+You can make a schedule that works for you like you can revise the contents of a week on weekends.
 This helps you remember all that you have learnt.

 Simplify the information

 This is a smart technique that will give you great results.
 Simplify the information by using analogies, patterns and mnemonics.
 Use infographics to remember the important facts.

 Practice makes a man perfect.
 Practise taking tests in order to assess how much you know, where you are lacking so that you can improve.
 Also, practice previous year question papers for an idea about the type of questions.

 Know what to filter

 You need to be precise while studying for the IAS exam.
 Remember, time is the limiting factor and you cannot afford to waste time reading unnecessary stuff.
 Streamline your studies to what is essential.
 Scanning the newspaper top to bottom for 2 hours is not a smart way to prepare for the IAS exam.

 Read textbooks effectively